 Not going to lie, the custom platforming took more than it should.

 Initially, I was using hand-placed nodes and driving actor rigidbodies with physics forces.
 That caused a lot of problems and was quite unreliable.

 Then I experimented with the new Unity ML agents and tried to teach the AI to navigate a complex platformer environment.
 Suffice it say it didn't work out, as it was taking way more time than expected.
 It looked promising on simple platforms, but when it came to more complex ones the AI struggled, so I decided to scrap it.

 Then I decided to just go about a more guided navigation.
 I made a post-processing step that calculated and optimized all possible points on the tilemap.
 It then calculated for potential drop and jump spots.
 Then at runtime, agents use multithreaded A* to find their way and lerp along the path.
 When they come to a jump or a fall path node they animate on a parabola between two points.

 I wanted to make the game as modular as possible, so when I found out about Adressables I immediately wanted to use it.

-I always liked asset bundles, but never got around to using them.
+I always liked asset bundles but never got around to using them.
 The Adressables solved that.
-It did take some getting use to, writing and planning for a more asynchronous code, but after a while, it just started to fit in and to work great with ECS, as asynchronicity was one of its allures.
-I ended up using Adressables for things like items, weapons and enemies.
+It did take some getting used to, writing and planning for a more asynchronous code, but after a while, it just started to fit in and to work great with ECS, as asynchronicity was one of its allures.
+I ended up using Adressables for things like items, weapons, and enemies.

 Tilemaps and 2D Ik

 I was a bit disappointed that the IK solution wasn't playing that well with ECS.
-I wanted to rewrite it with ECS in mind, but decided not to.
-Maybe unity will have a ECS solution in the future.
+I wanted to rewrite it with ECS in mind but decided not to.
+Maybe unity will have an ECS solution in the future.